emqx/cloud-docs/en_US/deployments/byoc_prerequisite.md

 :::: tabs
 ::: tab "AWS"

 To create a custom policy, you can utilize the provided policy definition by following the steps in the [Creating policies using the JSON editor](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_create-console.html#access_policies_create-json-editor) documentation.
-After creating the custom policy, you can attach it to an IAM user.
-Finally, generate the access key for this IAM user by following the steps in the [Managing access keys for IAM users](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_access-keys.html) documentation.
+After creating the custom policy, you can attach it to an IAM user or a group of users.
+Finally, generate the access key for the IAM user by following the steps in the [Managing access keys for IAM users](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_access-keys.html) documentation.

 Here is the policy definition in JSON:
 ```json